FAQs (How to Apply)

 The decision is yours to evaluate this purchase depending on your personal need.
-We work with National Student Services, Inc. along with other offices on campus.
-The low cost plan covers accidental damage, theft and other losses to your valuables on and off campus and while abroad.
+We work with College Student Insurance along with other offices on campus.
+The low-cost plan covers accidental damage, theft and other losses to your valuables on and off campus and while abroad.

 What if I get homesick while I'm away?

 Despite the initial thrill of traveling, being in another country is an adjustment.
 Jet lag, foreign foods, unfamiliar culture, missing friends and family–all can have an impact on even the most seasoned and sophisticated traveler.
 Know that this usually resolves itself within a week or so.
 If this persists, talk to the faculty in residence, the International Programs Office or the international office in the host country.
 Remember, you must keep in touch with the faculty in residence and you must stay at your accommodation.